 Halal and Haram Food Additives

-- Gelatin: Sometimes it might even be obtained from a non-halal source such as pork meats.
+- Gelatin: Sometimes it might even be obtained from a non-halal source, such as pork meat.

 - Alcohol: Infrequently seen in application in flavorings and extracts.